konstruktoid/ansible-role-docker-rootless/README.md

 running in rootful mode.

-If `add_alias: true`, then a `docker` alias will be added to either `.bashrc` or `.bash_aliases` otherwise a file named `ROOTLESS_DOCKER.README` is created in the Ansible user home with basic instructions on how to administer the daemon manually.
+If `add_alias: true`, then a `docker` alias will be added to either `.bashrc` or `.bash_aliases`, otherwise a shell script named `docker_rootless.sh` is created in the Ansible user home directory that works as a substitute to the `docker` command.

 ## Container management